DerekCresswell/GameDesign11/Readme.md

 Along the way there are always external resources and extra challenges given to help you get that extra boost in skills needed to pursue Game Development!

 This course is licensed under the [MIT License](License.md) so it is entirely free to use.\
-This is to encourage usage in a classroom enviroment (as that was the original intention).
+This is to encourage usage in a classroom environment (as that was the original intention).

 ### Course Outcomes